+- b.
+Balconies.

+- Prominent entry features.

+- d.
+Windows.

+- e.
+Door openings.

+- Distinct variations in color (not a slight variation of a similar hue, such as beige or pastel).

+- Variations in materials.

+- h.
+Variations in building height.

+- Variations in roof form.

+- j.
+Dormers.

-- c.
-Prominent entry features; - d.
-Windows; - e.
-Door openings; - f.
-Distinct variations in color (not a slight variation of a similar hue, such as beige or pastel); - g.
-Variations in materials; - h.
-Variations in building height; - i.
-Variation in roof form; - j.
-Dormers; - k.
-Projected or recessed building walls; or - I. Another architectural feature as approved by the City Council after a recommendation from the Planning Commission. - F. Manufactured Homes.
-Compatibility standards for manufactured homes meeting the definition of "single-family dwelling" are as follows: - Manufactured Homes qualifying as Dwelling, Single-Family shall be compared to site built and other housing in the immediate general area within the same zoning or residential district or area.
-Approval shall be granted upon the finding that the manufactured home is substantially similar or superior in size, siding material, roof material, foundation, and general aesthetic appearance to: - a. site-built or other forms of housing which may be permitted in the same general area under this ordinance; or - b. existing development; or - c. proposed development in the same zoning district or area. - 2.
-All towing devices, wheels, axles, and hitches must be removed. - 3.
-At each exterior door, there must be a landing that is a minimum of 36 inches by 48 inches. - G. Illegal Dwellings.
-The use of any floor area below base flood elevation for dwelling purposes is prohibited in all zoning districts unless the floor area meets the applicable building code and flood mitigation requirements.
-Buildings erected as garages or accessory buildings, except approved accessory dwelling units, shall not be occupied for dwelling purposes.
+- k.
+Projected or recessed building walls.

+- Other architectural features as approved by the City Council after a recommendation from the Planning Commission.

+- F. Manufactured Homes.
+Compatibility standards for manufactured homes meeting the definition of "single-family dwelling" are as follows:

+- 1. Manufactured Homes qualifying as single-family dwellings shall be compared to site built and other housing in the immediate general area within the same zoning or residential district or area.
+Approval shall be granted upon the finding that the manufactured home is substantially similar or superior in size, siding material, roof material, foundation, and general aesthetic appearance to:

+- a. site-built or other forms of housing which may be permitted in the same general area under this ordinance; or

+- b. existing development; or

+- c. proposed development in the same zoning district or area.

+- 2. All towing devices, wheels, axles, and hitches must be removed.

+- 3. At each exterior door, there must be a landing that is a minimum of 36 inches by 48 inches.

+G. Illegal Dwellings.

+1. The use of any floor area below base flood elevation for dwelling purposes is prohibited in all zoning districts unless the floor area meets the applicable building code and flood mitigation